-With regard to the types of housing in JMLM, 72.37% of the population live in a "house or brick structure on a separate stand" as shown on the figure below.
-Although efforts have been made over the years to improve the living conditions of communities, about 11.97% of the people still live in traditional dwellings such as mud houses.
+With regard to the types of housing in JMLM, 88,6% of the population live in a formal dwelling as shown on the figure below.
+Although efforts have been made over the years to improve the living conditions of communities, about 6,9% of the people still live in traditional dwellings such as mud houses.